Balendrasingh2210/project-1/README.md

-# project_1

-Login UI using pincode
+# Login UI using pincode

-## Getting Started

-This project is a login ui using flutter riverpod, providers and shared preferences.
+## This project is a login ui using flutter riverpod, providers and shared preferences.

 This consists of three screens -
 1. login
 2. authentication